-Project Team: Neyran Turan, Mete Sonmez, Kate Morgan, Alex Stitt, Renee Reder, Chimaobi Izegou
+Project Team: Neyran Turan, Mete Sonmez, Kate Morgan, Alex Stitt, Renee Reder, Chimaobi Izegou.

 The TYPO project proposes a network of Campus Commons, a new type of spatial organization and institutional framework for the university campuses in Istanbul.
 Positioned along the existing and future lines of major rail transit stops (subways, light rails, suburban trains), Campus Commons is a new type of collective institution that contains spaces for the university programs as well as other public amenities.
-While proposing a renewed dialogue between large scale interventions and territorial networks through typological investigation, TYPO proposes specific architectural interactions between scale and form through various experiments on territorial legibility and iconicity.
+While proposing a renewed dialogue between large scale interventions and territorial networks through typological investigation, TYPO proposes specific architectural interactions between scale and form through various experiments on territorial legibility.